-Collagen isn’t a single fix for every concern — it’s a biological material that supports different tissues through different pathways.
-Its results depend on formulation design: blends optimized for collagen synthesis, joint resilience, or skin renewal each emphasize distinct cofactors and peptide profiles.
+But taking collagen supplements is not the answer for every concern and its results depend on the formulation design.
+Blends optimized for collagen synthesis, joint resilience, or skin renewal emphasize distinct cofactors and peptide profiles.
 Understanding how collagen actually works helps you choose formulations that meet your body’s specific needs.

 Native collagen, found naturally in animal tissues (like bovine collagen / beef collagen or marine collagen), is a very large protein molecule (around 300 kDa, think of kDa as a unit measuring the size or weight of these tiny protein pieces; a high kDa means a large molecule, and a low kDa means a small one).
 While beneficial when consumed in foods like bone broth (providing amino acids), its sheer size limits its direct absorption.
 Collagen cannot be absorbed in its whole form and must be broken down into smaller components for the body to use.